Wanborough railway station

 Wanborough railway station is in Flexford, Surrey, England.
 It serves the villages of Normandy to the north and Wanborough to the south.

-South Western Railway operates the station and most of the trains that serve it.
-Great Western Railway also provides a limited service.
-The station is on the Ascot to Guildford line and the North Downs Line, 34 mi 29 chain from London Waterloo.
+South Western Railway operates the station and most of the trains that serve it; Great Western Railway also provides a limited service.
+The station lies on the Aldershot to Guildford line and the North Downs Line, 34 mi 29 chain from London Waterloo.